Jack Darling: AFL career

 Darling was a part of West Coast's 2018 Premiership Side, which defeated Collingwood by 5 points in the 2018 Grand Final.
 He had a very quiet first half, failing to register a mark and having close to zero influence on the game.
 However, he turned that around in the third quarter and finished the game with 7 marks, 12 disposals and a goal, playing a pivotal role in helping West Coast achieve a remarkable comeback.

-On 21 January 2022, the AFL's requirement for Western Australian-based players to get their first COVID-19 vaccine dose passed, with Darling being the only Western Australian player not to get his first vaccine dose.
-Until he gets vaccinated, he is not allowed to attend training or go to the club's headquarters at Lathlain Park.
-He remains on the team's list.
+On 21 January 2022, the AFL's requirement for Western Australian-based players to get their first COVID-19 vaccine dose passed, with Darling initially being the only Western Australian player not to get his first vaccine dose.
 The AFL required WA players to get their second dose by 18 February 2022, but the Western Australian government requires players get their second dose by 31 January 2022.
+Darling received his vaccination in time to play the 2022 season clearing both the AFL and local Government requirements.
 In the 2023 pre-season, Darling sued Seven West for defamation over their coverage on Darling's alleged vaccine hesitancy.

+Shortly after the conclusion of West Coast's 2024 season, Darling requested a trade to North Melbourne, where he had been offered a two-year contract.
+The trade request came after 14 seasons with the club, including 298 games and 532 goals.
+The trade officially went through on 7 October 2024.

 Playing style

-Whilst Darling predominantly played in the forward line early in his career, from 2014 onwards, he enjoyed stints in the midfield where he prospered in a tall half-forward role.
+While Darling predominantly played in the forward line early in his career, from 2014 onwards, he enjoyed stints in the midfield where he prospered in a tall half-forward role.

 As a forward, Darling is renowned for his tackling pressure and goal sense.
 He often creates unlikely goal-scoring opportunities through his unrelenting pursuit of opposition defenders in possession of the ball.
 His athleticism and endurance allow him to regularly find space from his opponents throughout the course of a game, and he continually strives to make himself a viable marking target inside his team's forward 50.
 He is just as effective on the ground as he is in the air.
 Darling has a black belt in martial arts and taekwondo, and often performs rapid lunges to propel himself from the ground using his hips and torso.
 His father, David, teaches martial arts as a discipline in Perth.

 Jack Darling attracted comparisons to AFL greats Wayne Carey and Jonathan Brown.